-At a slower tempo, adding snare rolls and double-time hi–hats maintains the energy of the track.
+At a slower tempo, adding snare rolls and double-time hi-hats maintains the energy of the track.
 This energy we feel from the Amen break is largely responsible for its popularity.
 It also dictates the vibe of a lot of Drum and Bass tracks.
-It is quite difficult to make natural sounding digital/synthetic snare rolls – these rolls work best with an acoustic snare.
+It is quite challenging to make natural-sounding digital/synthetic snare rolls – these rolls work best with an acoustic snare.

 The drum hits used for these two examples are from the BHK sample packs.
 Since Drum and bass has been around for a long time and is technical in nature, find a lot of good drum samples online.
 Achieving a good drum kit for drum and bass production requires a lot of the general design techniques – like sample choice, layering, and mixing.
 Yet, there are few things that apply to this genre in particular.

 Keep it Tight

 Again, because of the fast tempo, your drum samples are going to have to be tight.
 They must be distinguishable and must not interfere with each other.
 Use the volume envelope on your samples to preserve the essential quality of your sample and eliminate undesirable content.
 For example, the impact of your kick in the sub frequency region should be at (or very close to) the transient.
 A short volume envelope could potentially cut out the impact and power happening a little later in the temporal envelope of some of these samples.
 As for the snare, a short tail will give it the snap it needs to get people moving.
 This means the transient will have to be thick enough to give the snare some body.
 The same applies to hats and cymbals.
 They have to be shortened accordingly so that the shuffle rhythm is clear.